pulibrary/tigerdata-app/docs/local_development.md

 2. _create a container_ with an image from docker hub (notice we name it `mediaflux`)

+    You can get the list of tag numbers from [Docker Hub](https://hub.docker.com/repository/docker/pulibraryrdss/mediaflux_dev/general)

 ```
 docker create --name mediaflux --platform linux/amd64 --mac-address 02:42:ac:11:00:02 --publish 8888:80 pulibraryrdss/mediaflux_dev:{tag_number}
 ```